Skip to main content

 • graphics

-The graphics in this visual novel are widely praised for their unique and beautiful art style, reminiscent of high-quality comic book illustrations, which significantly enhance the overall experience.
-While some users noted that certain images appeared low resolution or less polished, the majority found the artwork to be stunning and a key highlight of the game.
-Overall, the visuals contribute greatly to the storytelling, with many reviewers emphasizing the artwork's role in creating an engaging atmosphere and adding depth to the narrative.
+The graphics in this visual novel are widely praised for their unique and stylized comic book art style, which enhances the overall experience and complements the engaging story.
+While some users noted that certain images appeared low resolution or less polished, the majority found the artwork to be beautiful, captivating, and a significant draw for the game.
+Overall, the visuals are considered a standout feature, contributing to the game's replayability and immersive storytelling.

 • “The artwork is beautiful and horrifying at the same time.”